 United States organizations and/or individuals face severe fines if they are found to have provided access to ITAR regulated defense articles, services or information to unauthorized foreign entities.

 ITAR is available from the Government Printing Office (GPO) as an e-document or as part of the annual hard copy publication of the Code of Federal Regulations (CFR) which includes all amendments made to the ITAR since the last annual publication.
 You can find out more about ITAR by visiting the U.S. Department of State website.

 STC supports the goals of REACH, which are consistent with our own commitment to promote the responsible manufacturing, use, and handling of chemicals.
-After a complete review of our materials used in our parts and the manufacturing process, we can advise you, our customers, that Superior Technical Ceramics is Reach compliant to the 205 substances now on the SVHC list. https://echa.europa.eu/candidate-list-table
+After a complete bi-annual review of the materials used in our parts and the manufacturing process, we can advise you, our customers, that STC is Reach compliant to the 240 substances now on the ECHA list.

 REACH is a regulation of the European Union, adopted to improve the protection of human health and the environment from the risks that can be posed by chemicals, while enhancing the competitiveness of the EU chemicals industry.
 It also promotes alternative methods for the hazard assessment of substances in order to reduce the number of tests on animals.